gtreshchev/RuntimeFilesDownloader/README.md

 - No any third party libraries and external dependencies
 - Support for all available devices (Android, iOS, Windows, Mac, Linux, etc)

-## Documentation
-Click on the following link to view the documentation - https://unreal.blog/runtime-files-downloader

 ## Legal info

 Unreal® is a trademark or registered trademark of Epic Games, Inc. in the United States of America and elsewhere.